anhdanggit/MiEdu-Analytics/Exercises/Hypothesis-Car-Service.md

-Using the data set of a Car Taxi Service, we will apply the hypothesis-based approach to analyze the case study and apply the data to build a product proposal.
+For [[Capstone Project - Car Service]], we will apply the hypothesis-based approach to analyze the case study and apply the data to build a product proposal.

 ## 1. Business Questions/Hypotheses
 -   What are taxis used for?